isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

-DHCPv4 uses two distinct identifiers which are placed by the client in the queries sent to the server and copied by the server to its responses to the client: "chaddr" and "client identifier".
+DHCPv4 uses two distinct identifiers which are placed by the client in the queries sent to the server and copied by the server to its responses to the client: ``chaddr`` and ``client-identifier``.
 The former was introduced as a part of the BOOTP specification and it is also used by DHCP to carry the hardware address of the interface used to send the query to the server (MAC address for the Ethernet).
-The latter is carried in the Client-identifier option, introduced in `RFC 2132 <https://tools.ietf.org/html/rfc2132>`__.
+The latter is carried in the client-identifier option, introduced in `RFC 2132 <https://tools.ietf.org/html/rfc2132>`__.

 `RFC 2131 <https://tools.ietf.org/html/rfc2131>`__ indicates that the
-server may use both of these identifiers to identify the client but the "client identifier", if present, takes precedence over "chaddr".
-One of the reasons for this is that "client identifier" is independent from the hardware used by the client to communicate with the server.
+server may use both of these identifiers to identify the client but the client identifier, if present, takes precedence over ``chaddr``.
+One of the reasons for this is that the client identifier is independent from the hardware used by the client to communicate with the server.
 For example, if the client obtained the lease using one network card and then the network card is moved to another host, the server will wrongly identify this host as the one which obtained the lease.
-Moreover, `RFC 4361 <https://tools.ietf.org/html/rfc4361>`__ gives the recommendation to use a DUID (see `RFC 8415 <https://tools.ietf.org/html/rfc8415>`__, the DHCPv6 specification) carried as a "client identifier" when dual-stack networks are in use to provide consistent identification information for the client, regardless of the type of protocol it is using.
-Kea adheres to these specifications, and the "client identifier" by default takes precedence over the value carried in the "chaddr" field when the server searches, creates, updates, or removes the client's lease.
+Moreover, `RFC 4361 <https://tools.ietf.org/html/rfc4361>`__ gives the recommendation to use a DUID (see `RFC 8415 <https://tools.ietf.org/html/rfc8415>`__, the DHCPv6 specification) carried as a client identifier when dual-stack networks are in use to provide consistent identification information for the client, regardless of the type of protocol it is using.
+Kea adheres to these specifications, and the client identifier by default takes precedence over the value carried in the ``chaddr`` field when the server searches, creates, updates, or removes the client's lease.

-When the server receives a DHCPDISCOVER or DHCPREQUEST message from the client, it will try to find out if the client already has a lease in the database; if it does, the server will hand out that lease rather than allocate a new one.
+When the server receives a DHCPDISCOVER or DHCPREQUEST message from the client, it tries to find out if the client already has a lease in the database; if it does, the server hands out that lease rather than allocates a new one.
-Each lease in the lease database is associated with the "client identifier" and/or "chaddr".
-The server will first use the "client identifier" (if present) to search for the lease.
-If the lease is found, the server will treat this lease as belonging to the client even if the current "chaddr" and the "chaddr" associated with the lease do not match.
+Each lease in the lease database is associated with the client identifier and/or ``chaddr``.
+The server first uses the client identifier (if present) to search for the lease; if one is found, the server treats this lease as belonging to the client, even if the current ``chaddr`` and the ``chaddr`` associated with the lease do not match.
 This facilitates the scenario when the network card on the client system has been replaced and thus the new MAC address appears in the messages sent by the DHCP client.
-If the server fails to find the lease using the "client identifier", it will perform another lookup using the "chaddr".
-If this lookup returns no result, the client is considered as not having a lease and a new lease will be created.
+If the server fails to find the lease using the client identifier, it performs another lookup using the ``chaddr``.
+If this lookup returns no result, the client is considered to not have a lease and a new lease is created.

-A common problem reported by network operators is that poor client implementations do not use stable client identifiers, instead generating a new "client identifier" each time the client connects to the network.
+A common problem reported by network operators is that poor client implementations do not use stable client identifiers, instead generating a new client identifier each time the client connects to the network.
-Another well-known case is when the client changes its "client identifier" during the multi-stage boot process (PXE).
-In such cases, the MAC address of the client's interface remains stable, and using the "chaddr" field to identify the client guarantees that the particular system is considered to be the same client, even though its "client identifier" changes.
+Another well-known case is when the client changes its client identifier during the multi-stage boot process (PXE).
+In such cases, the MAC address of the client's interface remains stable, and using the ``chaddr`` field to identify the client guarantees that the particular system is considered to be the same client, even though its client identifier changes.

-To address this problem, Kea includes a configuration option which enables client identification using "chaddr" only.
-This instructs the server to "ignore" the "client identifier" during lease lookups and allocations for a particular subnet.
+To address this problem, Kea includes a configuration option which enables client identification using ``chaddr`` only.
+This instructs the server to ignore the client identifier during lease lookups and allocations for a particular subnet.
 Consider the following simplified server configuration:

 ::